stefanhaustein/TerminalImageViewer/README.md

 ## News

-- 2019-03-26: Exciting week: Cableo has fixed output redirection, boretom has added cross-compilation support to the build file and AlanDeSmet has fixed tall thumbnails and greyscale images.
+- 2019-03-26: Exciting week: @Cableo has fixed output redirection, @boretom has added cross-compilation support to the build file and @AlanDeSmet has fixed tall thumbnails and greyscale images.
 - 2019-01-14: Install via snap: `sudo snap install --edge tiv`

 ## Installation